Memory Allocator

 |---|---|

-fn init_primary(primary_start: usize, primary_size: usize) | Initialize the memory region of the primary allocator. |
+fn init_primary(primary_start: usize, primary_size: usize) | Initialize the primary allocator, using cpu::num_cpu() as the CPU count. |

-fn init_backup(backup_start: usize, backup_size: usize) | Initialize the memory region of the backup allocator. |
+fn init_backup(backup_start: usize, backup_size: usize) | Initialize the backup allocator, using cpu::num_cpu() as the CPU count. |

 Initialization